Investigating the effect of noise channels on the quality of unitary t-designs: Conclusion

-For all the noise channels considered and for both noise models, $\epsilon$ increases with increasing truncation radius, for a fixed $t$ and noise parameter ($p$ or $\lambda$).
-Hence $t$-designs become increasingly sensitive to noise as the set of states considered is expanded to include states further from the maximally mixed state at $r_t=0$ (for which the sensitivity to noise is least) and closer to the pure states at $r_t=1$ (for which the sensitivity to noise is greatest).
-To further investigate variations in sensitivity to noise throughout the Bloch sphere, we determined the region of acceptable quality (region of the Bloch sphere for which a noisy $t$-design is able to replicate the moments of the uniform Haar ensemble, with a predefined accuracy, up to order $t$) for each of the noise channels (see \appendref{append:regions}).
-For the model where noise is applied before the unitary operations, the shape of the region of acceptable quality for each noise channel is similar to the shape into which the Bloch sphere is deformed by the relevant noise channel.
 For the model where noise is applied after the unitary operations, the region of acceptable quality has a spherical shape for all the noise channels considered.
-It seems that first randomising the state with the unitary operators and then applying a noise channel effectively converts the noise channel into a depolarising channel, which is confirmed that by the fact that the two noise models are equivalent for the depolarising noise channel (proven in \appendref{append:depolarising}).
-For the other noise channels, $t$-designs generally show reduced sensitivity to noise for the model where noise is applied after the unitary operations, which seems to suggest that the process by which a noise channel is transformed into the depolarising channel (so the quality of $t$-designs is affected equally for all states at a given radial distance from the maximally mixed state) mitigates the effect of the noise channel on the quality of $t$-designs.
+Hence our numeric results reflect the transformation of a noise channel into a depolarising channel, an effect exploited in randomised benchmarking with 2-designs~\cite{RB1, RB2, RB3, RB7, RB8, RB9}, when the noise is applied after the unitary operations.
+For the depolarising noise channel, our two noise models are equivalent (proven in \appendref{append:depolarising}).
+For the other noise channels, $t$-designs generally show reduced sensitivity to noise for the model where noise is applied after the unitary operations (see \appendref{append:numresultsafter}), which seems to suggest that the process by which a noise channel is transformed into a depolarising channel (so the quality of $t$-designs is affected equally for all states at a given radial distance from the maximally mixed state) mitigates the effect of the noise channel on the quality of $t$-designs.
 Future work going beyond states that are $t$-fold tensor products of single-qubit states and their geometric interpretation, as well as investigations into the effect of noise on the quality of multi-qubit $t$-designs, will help to elucidate further behaviour of $t$-designs under the effects of noise.
 This kind of work will be helpful for researchers studying and developing applications using $t$-designs under realistic conditions.

 \onecolumngrid